solyarisoftware/SMS-Echo-Server/README.md

 ## Licence

 Feel free to do what you want with my source code.
 It's free!
-BTW, a mention/feedback to me will be very welcome and star the project if you feel it useful!
+BTW, a mention/feedback to me will be very welcome and STAR the project if you feel it useful!

 ## Special Thanks

 - [Alan Shreve](https://github.com/inconshreveable/ngrok), for his great tunneling, reverse proxy open source project [ngrok](https://ngrok.com/)
 - [Tommaso Visconti](https://github.com/tommyblue), for his code for send SMS Ruby code [send_sms.rb](https://github.com/solyaris/skebby_echo_server/blob/master/send_sms.rb) and generally for his many useful posts about sw programming (by example [this one](http://www.tommyblue.it/2012/01/18/notifiche-sms-gratis-con-nagiosicinga-e-skebby) ).
-- [Paolo Montrasio](https://github.com/pmontrasio), that forst of all talked to me about Skebby features.
+- [Paolo Montrasio](https://github.com/pmontrasio), that long time ago suggested to me Skebby features.

 # Contacts

 ### Skebby
-To create your account for Skebby services, getting API credentials (username, password) and buying a credit, please visit: [www.skebby.com](http://www.skebby.com).
+To create your account for Skebby services, getting API credentials (username, password) and purchase your SMS credit, please visit: [www.skebby.com](http://www.skebby.com).

 ### About me
-I develop mainly using Ruby (on Rails) for server side programming.
+I develop using Ruby, when possible and also when is not possible.
 I'm also a music composer and a mountaineer.
 Home page: [http://about.me/solyaris](http://about.me/solyaris)

 Please feel free to write an e-mail with your comments and jobs proposals are more than welcome.
 E-mail: [giorgio.robino@gmail.com](mailto:giorgio.robino@gmail.com)